Polymath: A Challenging Multi-modal Mathematical Reasoning Benchmark: Curating

 To guarantee high-quality data, we manually collected image snippets and engineered a streamlined, automated framework for curation and annotation.
 Continuous human reviews were conducted throughout the process, ensuring quality and preventing error propagation.

-\begin{itemize} \item \textbf{Step 1}: We generate a universally unique identifier (UUID) for a given question paper to identify all the questions curated from it. \item \textbf{Step 2}: Annotators manually collected separate snippets of each question and their associated contextual information (including disconnected pieces) that apply to multiple questions. \item \textbf{Step 3}: An image merging script automatically identified and merged question images (in case the question gets split by pages) with their relevant context images.
+\begin{itemize} \item \textbf{Step 1}: We generate a universally unique identifier (UUID) for a given question paper to identify all the questions curated from it. \item \textbf{Step 2}: Annotators manually collected separate snippets of each question and their associated contextual information (including disconnected pieces) that apply to multiple questions. \item \textbf{Step 3}: An image merging script automatically identified and merged question images (in case the question gets split by pages) with their relevant context images. \item \textbf{Step 4}: We used an LLM to transcribe the questions and their ground truth answers.
+We also generate additional metadata, including category (\S \ref{sec:categs}), whether it contains a diagram , and image description (\S \ref{sec:add_metadata_main}).
+A manual check was performed to ensure the quality of the generated metadata.